Iceland Volcano Tours: 4 Great Picks

-There’s nothing quite as powerful and awe-inspiring than a volcano.
+There’s nothing quite as powerful and awe-inspiring as a volcano.
 A quiet beast that suddenly erupts into life, affecting everything from its immediate surroundings to countries on the other side of the world.
 For those wanting to witness the quiet power of a volcano, Iceland is the place to go.
 With approximately 130 volcanoes, 30 of which are still active, Iceland has numerous amazing volcanoes.
 Getting up close and personal with these natural wonders has never been easier - or more fun.
-Many Iceland volcano tours are available for adventurous tourists, but here’s our pick of the best!
+Many Iceland tours are available that offer plenty of things to do.
+For adventurous tourists that wish to experience the beauty of volcanos, here’s our pick of the best!

 In 1864, Jules Verne chose Snæfellsjökull Volcano as the entryway for his classic novel ‘Journey to the Centre of the Earth.’
 Nowadays, it’s actually possible to explore Snæfellsjökull and its lava caves on a volcano tour.
-The tour will take you 35m underground into a lava cave, accessible by a narrow, spiralling staircase.
-The cave travels approximately 200m into the Vatnshellir lava cube.
-Visitors will experience two levels to the cave.
+The tour will take you 35m underground into a lava cave, accessible by a narrow, spiraling staircase.
+The cave travels approximately 200m into the Vatnshellir lava tube.
+Visitors will experience two levels of the cave.
 The first features striking lava statues.
 The second, accessed by a second staircase, takes you lower into the bowels of the Earth.
-Here visitors will be faced with complete quietness and darkness, if you’re brave enough to turn the flashlights off!
+Here visitors will be faced with complete quietness and darkness if you’re brave enough to turn the flashlights off!

-If journeying down into the depths of the Earth sounds like your kind of tour, take it one step further with the Thrihnukagigur Volcanoe tour.
-This long dormant volcano gives you the chances to explore it’s drained magma chamber which descends to 120m below ground.
+If journeying down into the depths of the Earth sounds like your kind of tour, take it one step further with the Thrihnukagigur Volcano tour.
+This long-dormant volcano gives you the chance to explore its drained magma chamber which descends to 120m below ground.
 The complete tour includes a 3 km hike to reach the opening, then a descent into the heart of the volcano by a cable lift.
 Visitors will normally spend up to an hour in the magma chamber and, once finished, will walk back 3km over its lava field.
 Experienced, qualified guides are with you at all times to ensure your safety.
 Participants are expected to not leave any footprints behind.

 While the necessity for hiking or long car journeys can sometimes be impossible for visitors with health issues, it needn’t hinder the possibility of fully experiencing Iceland.
-A truly amazing tour experience, a helicopter ride above the land of fire and ice will show you beauty of Icelandic volcanoes from a new perspective.
-Black sand beaches, ash covered glaciers, lagoons and some of the world’s largest craters.
+A truly amazing tour experience, a helicopter ride above the land of fire and ice will show you the beauty of Icelandic volcanoes from a new perspective.
+Black sand beaches, ash-covered glaciers, lagoons, and some of the world’s largest craters.
 Some helicopter tours include landings on both glaciers and volcanoes, a true fire and ice experience.

-Iceland is made up of a raw and ragged, yet extremely beautiful, landscape.
+Iceland is made up of a landscape that is raw and rugged yet still extremely beautiful.
 After all, you don’t get the name ‘Land of Fire and Ice’ for nothing.
-A perfect oxymoron, Iceland has stunning glaciers, majestic volcanoes and luring hot springs located next to each other.
+A perfect oxymoron, Iceland has stunning glaciers, majestic volcanoes, and luring hot springs located next to each other.
 When exploring its volcanoes in all their vast glory, don’t be put off by the challenge presented by these majestic natural monuments.
-Bon Volcano Voyage!